sakshatshinde/Plei/README.md

 ---

 ## How to install?

-- Download the latest version from [releases](https://github.com/sakshatshinde/Plei/releases)
-- Run the setup.exe
-- Run Plei.exe (May require admin privileages if installed in C:// drive)

----

-## How to install? (for devs)

 #### This installation assumed you have python 3.X installed.
 [Get python here](https://www.python.org/ftp/python/3.8.1/python-3.8.1-amd64.exe)
- - Download [Plei](https://github.com/sakshatshinde/Plei/releases/) and extract it to your desired location
+ - Download [Plei](https://github.com/sakshatshinde/Plei/archive/master.zip) and extract it to your desired location
  - Run the following command
  > pip install -r requirements.txt
  - It might error out on "steamfiles" install.
 To fix this change your pip version to 9.0.X and run the above command again